catalyzeio/stratum-docs/cli-stratum.md

 ---
-title: The Compliant Cloud CLI
+title: The The Platform CLI
 category: getting-started
 summary: Download the Datica CLI.
 ---

-Datica provides a CLI (command-line interface) tool to facilitate interaction with your Compliant Cloud environment, supporting Windows, macOS, and Linux.
+Datica provides a CLI (command-line interface) tool to facilitate interaction with your The Platform environment, supporting Windows, macOS, and Linux.

 ## Installation